atieqrehman11/langchain-chat/Readme.md

 4. `Conversational Retrieval Chain` is setup with MMR search strategy and `refine`chain type which makes sequential calls to retrieve dataset with refined prompts
 5. `Conversation History` is maintained externally to better extract response with contextual information
 6. `panel` python module is used to create user interface.
+7. LLM is configured through environment variables. `gpt-4o` is used as default.

 ## Build && Run
 1. Make sure to set environment variable for `OPENAI_API_KEY` i.e `export OPENAI_API_KEY=PROJECT_BASED_OPEN_API_KEY`